Mxbonn/MLRF/README.md

 Once you cloned this repository you can use `tools/source_to_anki.py` to create a deck that can be imported in Anki.
 `tools/anki_to_source` can be used to update or add your own cards to this repository.

+In order to run these scripts you need to install [brain brew](https://github.com/ohare93/brain-brew/) and pandas `pip install brain-brew pandas`.

 ### `source_to_anki`
 ```